 Sales operations that run this way can make some salespeople look like rockstars while others struggle to keep up on their sales quota.
 It also increases the odds of risk for customers to find out what others are paying and to measure the consistency in price.

-All of this can be avoided with pricebooks.
+You can avoid all of this with pricebooks.

-Pricebooks are formal documents that are reviewed periodically for readjustment.
+Pricebooks are formal documents that you review periodically for readjustment.
 They feature a list of the company’s products and services along with the price of each unit.

 The price is the price.
 Where flexibility is warranted to salespeople is through discounts.

 By layering in discounts, the salespeople can relay consistency across pricing while giving some people discounts for special circumstances (outlined in the pricebook).